ytham/barmixvah/README.md

 The app connects to your local mongo database on startup.
 You should have mongo running first, or it will throw an error.
 The web interface is located at http://localhost:3000 (or if you are connecting via a different device, you can point that device to http://x.x.x.x:3000, the IP address of the machine that the node.js app is running on).

+You'll likely want to import example drinks collection that I made.
+It doesn't contain drinks for all combos, but it'll have a few examples.
+You can add more by following the information at the bottom of this section.
+Import the drinks collection with this command:
+    mongoimport --db barmixvah --collection drinks --file drinks.json

 Pump controls are accessed in the top-right corner by clicking the PUMP button.
-You can add pumps and select ingredients for each of those pumps.
+You can add/remove pumps with the (+) and (-) buttons and select ingredients for each of those pumps as they appear in the center of the screen.

 Drinks can be added by pointing your browser to localhost:3000/add, and can be edited at localhost:3000/edit.
 Drink images can be added to /public/image/drinks/.